nwalberts/third-party-api-clinic-sinatra-react/README.md

   * Ideally make the request from the backend
   * Do not use fetch() if the API requires a key

+## Obscuring Your API Keys
+- configuring, loading and using hidden keys

 ### Some APIs
 Google Matrix API
 https://developers.google.com/maps/documentation/distance-matrix/start